 The statue was erected in Rothsay, Minnesota—the self-proclaimed “Prairie Chicken Capital of Minnesota”—in 1976 for the country’s bicentennial.
 Originally built by artist Art Fosse, the World’s Largest Booming Prairie Chicken received a fresh coat of paint for the town’s 125th anniversary celebration in 2008.

-If you visit the World’s Largest Booming Prairie Chicken
+visit the World’s Largest Booming Prairie Chicken

 This roadside attraction is an easy pit stop if you’re traveling along I-94.
 In my opinion, there’s no better place to stretch your legs than a offbeat oddity like a prairie chicken.
 The small park that the giant grouse calls home also provides some great information about the native bird.